 In the accounting, state any fee you’re charging.
 If the beneficiaries or heirs don’t agree with the proposed fee, you’ll need to have your accounts reviewed by the court, who will set the fee.

 The beneficiaries or heirs must approve your statement of accounts.
 Ask them to sign a release.
 In it, they agree not to make any claims against you as personal representative.
 They do this in consideration of the distribution they receive from the estate.

 Step 10.
 Distribute the estate

 Once you ensure that all debts, expenses and taxes have been paid, that all claims against the estate have been satisfied, and that your accounts have been approved, you can distribute the remainder of the estate.

 If you needed to get a grant of probate or administration, the law says you can’t distribute the estate until 210 days after the grant was issued.
 You do this to make sure that no one is going to make a claim against the estate.
 This may include a spouse or child challenging the will, a creditor claiming a debt owed, or a spouse making a spousal home claim.

 If after 210 days no claim is made against the estate, you may distribute.
-(Note that you can distribute sooner if all those who have a claim on the estate sign a form saying they won’t challenge the will.)
+(Note that you can distribute sooner if all of the beneficiaries and heirs consent to earlier distribution).
 Pay attention to these rules.
 You might have to pay out of your own pocket if the assets go to the wrong people.